dsweber2/ZygoteFFTs.jl/README.md

   conjugate symmetry
 * probably most relevant: allows for ffts to be executed on GPUs via the CuArray implementations of the AbstractFFTs methods

+Just a warning: for now this causes overwrite warnings with the methods of Zygote.
+This is to insure that the `fft` method uses the inverse from the same backend.